bhavul/Cheat_Sheets/Classification_Model_Pros_And_Cons.md

 		* Cons
 			* prone to overfitting
 			* possible issues with diagonal decision boundaries
+			* can change a lot due to just adding couple of new points (so very sensitive to noise!)

 	* Bagged Trees : train multiple trees using bootstrapped data to reduce variance and prevent overfitting
 		* Pros